krz8/accretions/README.md

 #### Structures (Types)

 - Bags (aka Multisets): A simple un-ordered collection of values.
-Duplicate values are maintained.

 - Ternary Search Trees: A really nice data structure somewhere between hash tables and tries.
-Both performance and speed is comparable to hash tables, but they have unique properties much like indexed tries without the space overhead (e.g., you can store Unicode strings in them without wasting memory).
+Performance and speed is comparable to hash tables, but they have unique properties much like indexed tries without the space overhead (e.g., you can store Unicode strings in them without wasting memory).
 They are ideal for managing